Opening of the Great Siberian Route

 At left: The island on the Yenisei opposite Igarka.

 At the same time as the city of Turinsk (1600 – B.S.), the city of Mangazeya near the Taz River was also started as follows.
-Already several years before this, from Berezov they tried to visit the places lying from there to the east along the rivers Pura, Taz, and Yenisei.
+Several years before this, from Berezov they tried to visit the places lying from there to the east along the rivers Pura, Taz, and Yenisei.
 And since a certain Samoyed tribe called Mokase was found near the Taz River, this gave rise to the name of the country there, according to the Russian pronunciation, Mangazeya.
 This country was best known to ordinary people dwelling near the Dvina and Pechera rivers, both the Russians and Zyrians, because they often went there to buy sable and trade.
 And some of them gained such courage that from the Samoyed as if they had been sent by royal decree, they secretly collected yasak (tribute) (MÜLLER G.F.
 1750: 372).

 Badarma, a township in Ust'-Ilim district of Irkutsk Region – OE. bād "tribute", earm "poor, miserable".